thibeauwouters/neural_priors/README.md

 The bilby code used for this paper is at https://github.com/ThibeauWouters/bilby/tree/neural_prior_bilby_pipe.

+Additional data that is too heavy to store on the Github (e.g., the `jester` EOS samples used as input into the neural priors construction) can be found at [this Zenodo page](https://zenodo.org/records/17901001).

 ## Citation

 If you use this code or the accompanying `bilby` code, please cite us (once we are on arXiv...)